 More information about the story is here.
-A printed version of The Wisdom of Rhiannon will shortly be available, whilst the greatly revised e-book version is here.
+A printed version of The Wisdom of Rhiannon series are also available.

-The journey described can be followed today, and includes visits to hill forts, gold mines, standing stones, lakes and sacred sites.
-Currently it only includes Wales, with England soon to follow.
+The journey described in Book 1 can be followed today, and includes visits to hill forts, gold mines, standing stones, lakes and sacred sites.
 All places are as historically accurate as a work of fiction allows.
-Background historical information about the the Celts, Druids, Hill-forts, and so on can be found through the link shown.
+Background historical information about the Celts, Druids, Hill-forts, and so on can be found through the links shown.
 An extensive reading list provided great help in understanding the context of the story.

 Llewellyn ap Dafydd the author hopes you enjoy the book if you venture that far, and otherwise find the web site and its links of interest.